Professor M Catherine Maternowska

 Past research interests• Sexual and reproductive health; emergency obstetric care including safe abortions (Haiti, Kenya and Zimbabwe) • Studies of gender, power and culture (USA and Mexico) • Adolescent girls and HIV (Zimbabwe)

 I am an applied researcher and everything I study, or support, is intended to create change from the level of the community where practice is implemented to the corridors of power where policy is made (and sometimes implemented).
 All my previous research studies can trace ways that the research itself contributed to change.
 Impact in the field of gender norms and violence prevention happens in incremental ways which is why measuring change is so fundamental to my research practice.
 In several countries around the world, I can demonstrate how there have been shifts in social norms, shifts in capacity, an expanding base of support, strong alliances and improved policies.

 I have run dozens of multi-sectoral courses focusing on leadership development with policy makers and with young people where knowledge can be shared across international borders.
-Knowledge exchange is at the heart of my current work on the CSEA Solutions Hub.
+Knowledge exchange is at the heart of my current work on the Sexual Violence in Childhood Solutions Hub.